Skellig Michael

 Skellig Michael is one of two islands (the other, Little Skellig, is an internationally renowned sea bird sanctuary which has never known human habitation).
 The larger island was the westernmost sacred site along a long line of ancient pilgrimage places running from Mount Carmel in Palestine through Greece, Italy and France to Ireland.

 Skellig Michael has risen to unexpected prominence globally as a location in the massively popular "Star Wars" films.
 Ancient meets new!
 Ancient meets new, too, in our 21st century pilgrimage.
 In bygone days, pilgrims typically stopped at holy sites along their way, to refresh themselves for the next stage of their journey.
 Today, our touch screens or keyboards can lead us on our path; websites can be the stopping points where we draw strength for our continued journey.
-Thus, images of Skellig Michael seemed very appropriate for our website!
+New Pilgrim Path was established to help 21st century pilgrims of all Christian denominations along their spiritual journey.

 Just 500 years or so after Christ's death and resurrection, the first monks arrived on Skellig Michael (from the Irish Sceilg Mhichíl, meaning ‘Rock of Michael the Archangel’), an island in the open Atlantic 12km (8 miles) from Ireland's south west coast, lying at the very edge of the then known world.
 The monastery that they established in this inhospitable environment remains one of the most remarkable testaments to human faith on earth.